Happy Hawaiian Trails

 The next morning, we follow the coast south to Pu‘uhonua o Hōnaunau National Historic Park.
 The 180-acre park holds an important place in Hawaiian culture.
 It was once the Royal Grounds for ancient Hawaiians and a place of refuge for those who broke sacred laws.

-If someone violated the , or sacred laws, their only chance at redemption was to make it to the Place of Refuge.
+If someone violated the sacred laws, their only chance at redemption was to make it to the Place of Refuge.
 The site possessed the mana (spiritual power) of the 23 al’i (chiefs) whose bones were protected in the Hale o Keawe temple.
 Pu‘uhonua o Hōnaunau served Hawaiians for hundreds of years until Kapu ended in 1819.

 We embark on a self-guided walking tour through the Place of Refuge and the Royal Grounds, learning more about early Hawaiian culture.
 We stop at the Keōua Stone, the favorite resting place of the high chief of Kona and view Keone‘ele Cove, the royal canoe landing.
 Today, Pu‘uhonua o Hōnaunau remains one of the state’s most sacred historic places.